Singapore is an impatient nation.

 Testing Your Site for load time, page size, resource count, and server delay

-Simple – there are tool that you can use to measure all these element.
+Simple – there are tools that you can use to measure all these elements.
 The tools include:

 WebPage Test

-WebPage Test measure real time site performance.
+WebPage Test measures real-time site performance.
 The results displayed are collected from some of the common web browsers you know running on common operating systems.

 With this tool, you can measure the load time of your site, page size, and TTFB to name a few.